hei-school/cc-d2-my-rice-cooker-JonatanaRandria/Readme.md

 ## Running the App

-1. Ensure you have PHP installed on your machine.
+1. Ensure you have the cli installed on your machine.
 2. Open a terminal or command prompt.
 3. Navigate to the directory containing the PHP script.
-4. Run the script using the command: `php script_name.php`
+4. Run the script using the command:
+   - for php :
+      `php index.php`
+   - for c :
+     `gcc main.c -o main`
+     `main.exe`
+   - for ruby
+        `ruby main.rb`
+   - for go :
+        `go run main.go`

 ## Contributors